Charlie Adams Day is annually scheduled for the second Saturday in September. The 2019 date is September 14th.

 1. Decisions and interpretations of rules are at the discretion of the contest organizers.

 2. Each team shall consist of a chief cook and as many assistants at the chief cook deems necessary

 3. Contestants shall provide all needed equipment, supplies and electricity, except for as arranged in advance

 4. All food items submitted for judging shall also be available to those purchasing tasting kits for People’s Choice judging.
-Entries are required to be the brisket, chicken, and pork provided by the contest organizers.
+Entries are required to be the brisket, chicken, pork ribs and pork provided by the contest organizers.
 In each meat category, only one type of meat may be submitted.
 The categories to be judged are:

 BEANS: all bean types are allowed and must be cooked on the premises

 CHICKEN: provided by contest organizers.
 Chicken must be thoroughly cooked 165 degrees.
 Barbecued or smoked is allowed

 PORK RIBS: Provided by contest organizers donated by Creekstone Farms.
 Pork must be thoroughly cooked and shall include the bone.
 Barbecued or smoked is allowed.